-Physical risks involve risks to infrastructures, impact on operations, water and raw material availability and supply chain disruptions (IPCC, 2020).
+Physical risks involve risks to infrastructures, impact on operations, water and raw material availability and supply chain disruptions (IPCC, 20202).
 The frequency and intensity of physical risks vary considerably and is difficult to predict.
 The financial consequences of such events can be very important.
 In fact, climate-related hazards have resulted in losses of around \$5.2 trillion between 1980 and 2018.
-We implement three Climate Change Scenarios for 2030 and 2050.